ndrean/micro_ex/README.md

 | Jaeger      | PUSH OTLP        | Protobuf (spans)   │|Memory only!
 Lost on restart   |
 | Grafana     | N/A (UI)     | N/A         | SQLite   (dashboards only)       |

 Tracing: headers are injected to follow the trace

+## Misc tips & tricks

+- protobuf: set `pass: ["application/protobuf"]` in the Plug.Parsers in the module _router.ex_ .
+- follow trace async/Oban worker: add "_otel_trace_context" to your Oban job args
+- PromEx datasource: use the value in datasource.name (and uid) for /grafana/provisioning/datasources/datasources.yml, and in /prom_ex.ex/ dashboard_assigns()[:datasource]
+- generate the standard Promex dshboards.
+- respect Grafana folder structure: _grafana/provisioning/{datasources,dashboards,plugins,notifiers}_.

 ### Services